megamaz/Brainfuck_Interpreter_Python/README.md

 AAAAAAAAABBBBBBBCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCDDDDDDDDDDDDDDDEEEEEEFFGQPUVOTY
 ```

-This may not seem like much compared to the expected output of the full mandlebrot set, however it is a large improvement from the short `AAAAA` that was outputed by the original version.
+This may not seem like much compared to the expected output of the full mandlebrot set, however it is a large improvement from the short `AAAAA` that was outputed by the original version.\
+As comparison, the full mandlebrot set (without timelimit) can be printed to the console in a little over 23 minutes.
+This is incredibly slow, so I'm looking to speed it up.